Architect: Ernst Lichtblau

-His independence was already evident in 1914 when he designed the plans for a residential building that was popularly known as the Schokoladenhaus because of its emphatically sculptural ceramic decoration.
+His independence was already evident in 1914 when he designed the plans for the residential building in Vienna-Hietzing, which is now a listed building and was popularly known as the Chocolate House because of its unusual design.

-Dark brown majolica cornices connect the rows of windows on each floor.
+Dark brown majolica cornices connect the rows of windows on the floors.

 The wall pieces between the windows, which look like pillars, reinforce the impression of a window band motif.

 The extravagant facade found no immediate successors in Vienna.